get543/linux-beginner-guide/Ultimate Guide For Beginner Linux User.md

 ```
 **Replace** --> `Icon=/home/<your-user>/Pictures/Icons/something.png`

----

 # Fonts
 - office fonts for libreoffice : `sudo apt-get install ttf-mscorefonts-installer`
 - source-code-pro : https://github.com/adobe-fonts/source-code-pro
----

 # Linux File Permission Explanation
 https://linuxhandbook.com/linux-file-permissions/

----

 # Droidcam Installation
 **Change the webcam resolution :**
-- navigate to droidcam config file
+- navigate to droidcam config file.
 - `cd /etc/modprobe.d/`
 - `sudo nano droidcam.conf`
-- change the width and height and then save it
+- change the width and height and then save it.

 **If there is a kernel update, you have to install the whole thing again :**
 ```bash